-Reporting an Absence:
+Reporting an Absence

-For excused absences, we will require a completed note signed by the student's parent or legal guardian WITHIN 30 DAYS of the student's return.
-An email from the guardian is OK if all the information below is provided.
-Parents can also call our attendance office.
-(425) 385-7033.
-Handwritten notes may be turned in to the attendance office or faxed to (425) 385-7077.
-Absences will be recorded as unexcused if appropriate documentation is not received.
-Emails may be sent to jhsattendance@everettsd.org.
+For absences to be considered excused, we require a completed email (preferred) or note signed by the student's parent or legal guardian.
+Parents can also call our attendance office at (425) 385-7033 and leave a message.
+Emails should be sent to ihsattendance@everettsd.org.